bookking3000/useful/README.md

 # useful-things
-An Summary of Java methods that could be used in other Projects You are allowed tu use this
+An Summary of useful Java methods that could be used in other Projects again You are allowed to use these in your projects